NanoComp/meep/doc/docs/Python_User_Interface.md

 **`R_asymptotic` [`number`]**
 —
-The asymptotic reflection in the limit of infinite resolution or infinite PML thickness, for refections from air (an upper bound for other media with index &gt; 1).
+The asymptotic reflection in the limit of infinite resolution or infinite PML thickness, for reflections from air (an upper bound for other media with index &gt; 1).
 For a finite resolution or thickness, the reflection will be *much larger*, due to the discretization of Maxwell's equation.
 Default value is 10<sup>−15</sup>, which should suffice for most purposes.
 You want to set this to be small enough so that waves propagating within the PML are attenuated sufficiently, but making `R_asymptotic` too small will increase the numerical reflection due to discretization.

 **`pml_profile` [`function`]**
 —